This guide has been prepared to acquaint you with library resources and services which are available for students taking courses at a distance.

 Fines: Students should be aware that books borrowed through Interlibrary Loan will be subject to late fines if they are not returned on time.
 Please make note of the due dates of your materials.

-We offer instruction in the use of URSUS, the Indexes and Databases, ebooks, Internet searching, online course management systems such as Blackboard, and other more general computer applications.
-Whether you need help finding books in URSUS or articles in our online databases, we are here to help.
-You may call us or use the "Ask the Librarian" e-mail form to send us a question.
-You may also call Sofia Birden directly for any help.
+We offer instruction in the use of OneSearch our discovery system, URSUS or online catalog, ebooks, Internet searching, online course management systems such as Blackboard, and the various Databases to which we have access.
+We also provide general help on standard computer applications.
+Whether you need help finding books and articles in our OneSearch system or use of specialized databases, we are here to help.